-Although LHR management will undertake investment programmes such as a GBP 340 million investment on a new hold baggage screening system at Terminal 3 and GBP 1 billion in several asset replacement projects, the scale and complexity of the capital expenditure will be noticeably lower than in the recent past, leading to an improvement in HF's free cash position.
+Although LHR management will undertake investment programmes such as a GBP 350 million investment on new hold baggage screening equipment across the airport and GBP 1 billion in several asset replacement projects, the scale and complexity of the capital expenditure will be noticeably lower than in the recent past, leading to an improvement in HF's free cash position.

-This sustained period of lower capital expenditure should last until the next regulatory period, when investment is expected to increase again as the next phase of significant terminal construction gathers pace.
+This sustained period of lower capital expenditure should last until the next regulatory period, when investment is expected to increase again if the next phase of significant terminal construction goes ahead.